 Occasionally, vitiligo occurs after a direct physical injury to the skin (eg, as a response to sunburn).
 Patients may associate the onset of vitiligo with emotional stress.

 Symptoms and Signs

 Treatment is supportive and cosmetic.
 Physicians must be aware of individual and ethnic sensibilities regarding uniform skin coloring; the disease can be psychologically devastating.
-All depigmented areas are prone to severe sunburn and must be protected with clothing or sunscreen.
+All depigmented areas are prone to severe sunburn and must be protected with clothing or sunscreen (see Prevention).

 Surgery is reasonable only for patients with stable, limited disease when medical therapy has failed.
 Therapies include autologous micrografting, suction blister grafting, and tattooing; tattooing is especially useful for difficult-to-repigment areas such as the nipples, lips, and fingertips.

-Depigmentation of unaffected skin to achieve homogeneous skin tone is possible with 20% monobenzyl ether or hydroquinone applied twice daily and is indicated only when most of the skin is involved and the patient is prepared for permanent pigment loss and the subsequent increased risks of photo-induced skin damage (eg, skin cancers, photoaging).
+Depigmentation of unaffected skin to achieve homogeneous skin tone is possible with 20% monobenzyl ether or hydroquinone applied twice daily.
+This treatment is indicated only when most of the skin is involved and the patient is prepared for permanent pigment loss and the subsequent increased risks of photo-induced skin damage (eg, skin cancers [see Overview of Skin Cancer], photoaging [see Aging]).
 This treatment can be extremely irritating, so a smaller test area should be treated before widespread use.
 Treatment for ≥ 1 yr may be required.